TimeEval/TimeEval/docs/index.rst

    TimeEval: A Benchmarking Toolkit for Time Series Anomaly Detection Algorithms.
 PVLDB, 15(12): 3678 - 3681, 2022.
    doi:`10.14778/3554821.3554873 <https://doi.org/10.14778/3554821.3554873>`_

-You can use the following BibTex entry:
+You can use the following BibTeX entry:

 .. code-block:: bibtex